Attribute names, whatever their type, are:

 $SomeNumber + 10. so not as expected.
 So, number-only attribute names are allowed, but liable to cause problems so are an ill-advised choice unless circumstances dictates so.

 Although you may use any letter case combination it is worth noting that the general style in Tinderbox, and examples in the manual etc., tend to one of two styles opening capital ('Prototype') or inter-capitalised ('AgentPriority').
-For newer users, adopting the latter form for user attributes will help to distinguish attributes when seen in action and export code.
+For newer users, adopting the latter form for user attributes will help to distinguish attributes when seen in action and export code - see more on suggested naming.

 Single character names (i.e. single letter - see list above) are allowed though are impractical and not recommended.
 Such brevity is likely to cause error at some point.